richstokes/cheekymonkey/README.md

 Change the following in `constants.py`:

 - Resolution - set `SCREEN_WIDTH`  and `SCREEN_HEIGHT` as desired
-- `CONTAINER_FACTOR` - Multiplication factor for creating crates based on the actual number of containers in your cluster.
+- `CONTAINER_FACTOR` - Multiplication factor for creating crates based on the actual number of containers in your cluster
-- `CONTAINER_HEALTH` - How many times the monkey needs to hit the crate before its pod is killed.
+- `CONTAINER_HEALTH` - How many times the monkey needs to hit the crate before its pod is killed
+- `OFFLINE_CRATE_COUNT` - How many crates to spawn in offline mode (Multiplied by `CONTAINER_FACTOR`)

 &nbsp;